-The 12 cross-disciplinary virtual patient cases in the High Value Care course explore the fundamentals of providing value in health care, adopted from the American College of Physicians (ACP) and the Alliance for Academic Internal Medicine’s (AAIM) High Value Care Resident curriculum.
+The 12 cross-disciplinary virtual patient cases and introductory principles module in the High Value Care course explore the fundamentals of providing value in health care, adopted from the American College of Physicians (ACP) and the Alliance for Academic Internal Medicine’s (AAIM) High Value Care Resident curriculum.

 Aquifer High Value Care teaches students how their decisions about diagnostic testing, care management, and other interventions affect the costs and efficacy of care.
-Including this curriculum in every health care professional’s education is a step to making high value care a reality in clinical practice.
+Including this curriculum in every healthcare professional’s education is a step toward making high value care a reality in clinical practice.

 - Created for educators, by educators, from the ACP-AAIM’s High Value Care Resident Curriculum

 - Ready-made cases to support self-directed learning, appropriate to supplement pre-clinical or clinical learning